Martial Law in Hawaii:

 The internment of Japanese-Americans has haunted the nation’s conscience.
 In 1948, Congress took the first step to undo some of the damage by passing the Japanese American Evacuation Claims Act.
 The statute sought to recover property loss incurred by the relocation, but because compensation was limited to claims that could be verified by written records, less that $37 million of the estimated $400 million of property loss was recovered.
 In 1983, the Commission on Wartime Relocation and Internment of Civilians (established by Congress in 1980) published its report “Personal Justice Denied.”
 The report condemned the internment as a “grave injustice,” resulting from decisions “conceived in haste and executed in an atmosphere of fear and anger at Japan,” and that Executive Order No. 9066 was not justified by military necessity, but was the result of “race prejudice, war hysteria and a failure of political leadership.”
 Subsequently, a federal district court vacated Korematsu’s conviction in 1984, and Congress passed a law in 1988 awarding $20,000 to each person interned in a relocation camp.

-Martial Law in Early America
+Martial Law in American History

 In America, the use of troops in emergencies does not of itself bring about a state of martial law.
 When, for example, President George Washington sent federal troops to Pennsylvania in 1794 to put down the Whiskey Rebellion, he explicitly ordered the military commander to adhere to existing laws and to deliver the rebels to regular civil courts for trial.
 A federal judge and a district attorney accompanied the troops to ensure this.